 The peer review program is dedicated to enhancing the quality of accounting, auditing and attestation services performed by CPAs in public practice.
 Through peer review, a CPA firm engages a peer firm to review and evaluate the design of its system of quality control and compliance with it (a System review) or to evaluate whether reviewed engagements are performed and reported on in conformity with applicable professional standards in all material respects (an Engagement review).
 The type of the review depends on scope of engagements performed by the reviewed firm.
 At the conclusion of the review, the reviewer issues a report assigning the firm a grade of Pass, Pass with deficiency, or Fail.

 In addition to issuing a report, peer reviewers provide valuable feedback.
 CPAs use this feedback to enhance the quality of their practice.

 MNCPA and Minnesota Board of Accountancy requirements

 - The MNCPA requires all members whose firms are engaged in public accounting in Minnesota, and who perform services within the scope of the AICPA practice monitoring standards, to enroll in the peer review program.

-- Only firms that perform attest and/or compilation engagements must have a peer review.
-Peer reviews ordinarily take place every three years.
+- Peer reviews ordinarily take place every three years.

 - The BOA requires all firms that issue attest or compilation reports to have a peer review